-MacLaren was born in Seoul, Korea, but was raised in Mexico, Peru and the Panama Canal Zone.
-He graduated from the University of Southern California with a Bachelor of Arts in Economics and holds a Masters in Business Administration from Auburn University.
-He received his commission as a supply corps officer through the Reserve Officers Training Corps in 1979.
+Rear Admiral Ron MacLaren, was born in Seoul, Korea, but was raised in Mexico, Peru and the Panama Canal Zone.
+He graduated from the University of Southern California with a Bachelor of Arts in Economics and holds a Master’s in Business Administration from Auburn University.
+He received his commission as a Supply Corps officer through the ROTC in 1979.

 MacLaren pursued a civilian career as a hospital administrator, rising to the position of chief executive officer.
-He retired in 2004.
-Personal awards include the Meritorious Service Medal (three awards), the Navy and Marine Corps Commendation Medal (four awards), and the Navy and Marine Corps Achievement Medal (two awards).
+He retired from that position in 2004.
+In 2006, he became the health director for the Wampanoag Tribe of Gay Head (Aquinnah) on Martha’s Vineyard until he was recalled to active duty.
+Personal awards include the Meritorious Service Medal (three awards), the Navy Commendation Medal (four awards), and the Navy Achievement Medal (two awards).